 Both types of noise can lead to health problems.
 The most common problems are chronic, although there are cases of eventual or complete hearing loss.

 It’s important to provide workers with a work environment that allows them to do their best.
 This investment will allow the worker to achieve better results and the company to get the maximum benefit from the worker’s skills as well.
-If a worker has an injury related to a noisy job, the best thing to do is to hire a lawyer to represent him or her in court.
-Grupo MedLegal is always ready to help.
+If a worker has an injury related to a noisy job, the best thing to do is call to hire a lawyer to represent him or her in court.